ItsZeusBro/Hydra/README.md

 Ultimately, the keystrokes that represent the Abstract COMP description take on the form of a concrete Hydra File for our purposes.
 Because Hydra's uses core COMP abstractions, it is able to Compute anything that is computable, using any Computational Paradigm needed for the Routines instructions.
 To see why COMP contexts are so powerful here look at the following diagram and it's six abstract components.
 They are generalizable that can represent every vertical level of your application.

-## All Hydra Computables are made up of the following core elements:
+## All Hydra Computables are made up of the following 6 core elements:
 <img align="right" height="500" width="600" src="https://github.com/ItsZeusBro/Hydra/blob/99f5ff0bc33bbf89cf0b9451e02907c0ece4ce71/Computables.jpg">

+0. Middleware
 1. Data
 2. Data Structuring and Management
 3. Routine